FrankGrieger/myObjectDetector/README.md

 ### Application View

 The application view is a simple swift `VStack` which puts a `CameraViewController` view and two `Text` views on top of each other.
 The `CameraViewController` view displays what the camera sees.
-The two `Text` views are labels to display the recognized object and the extimated confidence of the recognition algorithm in percent.
+The two `Text` views are labels to display the recognized object and the estimated confidence of the recognition algorithm in percent.

 ```swift
 VStack{